 The MBTA reports "moderate" delays on the B Line inbound due to a dead trolley at Chiswick Road.

-The MBTA reports "minor" delays on the Orange Line towards Forest Hills due to a non-viable train at Chinatown.
+The MBTA reports "minor" outbound delays on the B Line due to a trolley that bit the dust at Warren Street.

 The Crimson reports the latest on the state's plans for the Allston/Cambridge interchange and curve.
 Now up in the air is the future of the commuter-rail station that was planned for the former rail yards there; the state and Harvard had agreed to split two-thirds of the cost but could never get BU to kick in the rest.

 The owner of Wonder Bar, 178 Harvard Ave., acknowledged today that he and his staff need to do better after police detectives on a routine inspection found six underage college students with mixed drinks at a reserved table after the Head of the Charles Regatta last month.
 Read more.

 The MBTA reports "minor" delay on the B Line inbound due to a train that kicked the bucket at Harvard Avenue.

 Brandon Bowser, who is running against incumbent District 9 (Allston/Brighton) Councilor Mark Ciommo today, has a fleet of pedicabs ready to take people to the polls.

 The Globe reports on the "vote farming" among elderly people in Chinatown, says city elections officials just want to fix the problem without blaming anybody.

 Over in East Boston, District 1 council candidate Stephen Passacantilli is appealing for votes by telling residents they live in a hellhole: Read more.

 MassDOT announced today that it's installing specialized traffic signal systems along Beacon Street in Brookline, and Comm.
 Ave. and Huntington Ave. in Boston that will switch to green lights for approaching trolleys.
 Mass.
 Ave. in Cambridge will get similar treatment for buses.
 Read more.